ArnovanHilten/GenNet/README.md

 [GenNet is also available on Superbio.ai!](https://app.superbio.ai/apps/136/)

 ## Contact
-For questions or comments mail to: a.vanhilten@erasmusmc.nl
+For questions or comments make an issue or mail to: a.vanhilten@erasmusmc.nl